Sponsored Projects Office, University of California, Berkeley

 Investigators may view the status of their next increment of funding using this function.

 Investigators may view and print their award documents from FastLane.
 The official award documents are sent from NSF to SPO for review and distribution.
-Only SPO can authorize Extramural Funds Accounting to set up a fund account.
+Only SPO can authorize Contracts and Grants Accounting to set up a fund account.

 Supplemental Funding Requests

 Investigators must submit requests for supplemental funding with FastLane by completing an abbreviated proposal.
-Click "Award and Reporting Functions" and "Supplemental Funding Requests;" then prepare a summary of proposed work, a justification, and a budget.
-When the supplement is finished, click "Allow SRO Access," generates an e-mail notice to SPO.
-SPO with then review and submit the supplement.
-Neither NSF nor SPO need paper copies or signatures.
+Click “Award and Reporting Functions” and “Supplemental Funding Request.”
+Then, prepare a summary of proposed work, a justification, and a budget.
+When the supplement is finished, click “Allow SRO Access” to generate an e-mail notice to SPO.
+SPO will then review and submit the supplement.
+Neither NSF nor SPO need paper copies or signatures, however, SPO will need a Phoebe proposal submitted if there is a change in Scope of Work or addition of funding over 25% of the original amount.

 Change PI Information